microsoftgraph/dataconnect-solutions/CONTRIBUTING.md

 To delete your branch follow these steps:

 1. In GitBash type `git checkout main` at the command prompt.
 This ensures that you aren't in the branch to be deleted (which isn't allowed).
 2. Next, type `git branch -d <branch name>` at the command prompt.
 This deletes the branch on your local machine only if it has been successfully merged to the upstream repository.
-(You can override this behavior with the `–D` flag, but first be sure you want to do this.)
+(You can override this behavior with the `ï¿½D` flag, but first be sure you want to do this.)
 3. Finally, type `git push origin :<branch name>` at the command prompt (a space before the colon and no space after it).
 This will delete the branch on your github fork.

 Congratulations, you have successfully contributed to the project.